-Hello, my name is Michael Schraft and I am currently a student at The College of New Jersey, this fall I will be entering my sophomore year as a Secondary Education English Major.
+I am currently a student at The College of New Jersey, this fall I will be entering my Junior year as a Secondary Education English Major.
 With this major I plan on teaching English at the high school level.
 Currently at TCNJ I am involved in the Lyric Theatre program and I have just started a rock-climbing club at the school.

-Upon entering my second year of college, I will have to add debt to an already existing loan amount of 33,000, and in order to keep attending college I would have to do this every year.
+Upon entering my third year of college, I will have to add debt to an already existing loan amount of 33,000, and in order to keep attending college I would have to do this every year.
 One of my biggest concerns as a college student is how to manage paying off my college loans after I graduate school.
-To help deal with my financial needs I’ve started working a part time job, to help pay for books and to begin saving money to pay back loans.
-At TCNJ I’ve found that I continue to enjoy acting in shows, however between the stress of working a job, while being a full time student, and participating in the shows, managing my time is becoming more difficult.
-The stress of all these things on top of having to come home from college to help do the things that my father used to do is becoming harder to manage now that I am a college student.
+To help deal with my financial needs I had started working a part time job, in order to help pay for books and to begin saving money to pay back loans.
+Thanks to last year’s KCNJ scholarship I was able to quit my part time job to focus more on academics and theatre.
+In addition to this I was also able to become involved in TCNJ's Outdoors Club and now sit on their Board working to create a Rock-Climbing Club.

 I would like to send my deepest gratitude to The Investors Bank and Kids’ Chance of New Jersey for awarding me this scholarship.
 It will take a significant amount of the financial burden off of my shoulders, allowing me to focus more on school work, and performing.
 Thank you so much to The Investors Bank and Kids’ Chance of New Jersey for making this possible.